 The application seeks the commercial release of live attenuated avipoxvirus vaccine used to control avian poxvirus in poultry.
 The disease causes severe losses to bird breeding and this attenuated vaccine is widely used all over the world.
-The vaccine proposed was constructed by genetic engineering, inserting Mycoplasma gallisepticum in the avipoxvirus.
+The vaccine proposed was constructed by genetic engineering, inserting Mycoplasma gallisepticum in fowlpox virus.
+Besides, an attenuated vaccine against avian encephalomyelitis will be added.